wagiminator/CH32X035-USB-PD-Tester/README.md

 ```

 # Building Instructions
-1. Print the casing with your 3D printer.
-2. Solder the components onto the circuit board.
+1. Take the Gerber files (the *zip* file inside the *hardware* folder) and upload them to a PCB (printed circuit board) manufacturer of your choice (e.g., [JLCPCB](https://jlcpcb.com/)).
+They will use these files to create the circuit board for your device and send it to you.
+2. Once you have the PCB, you can start soldering the components onto it.
+Use the BOM (bill of materials) and schematic as a guide to make sure everything is connected correctly.
+You can find the corresponding files in the *hardware* folder.
 Remove the plastic part from the pin header of the OLED, trim the pins, and solder the OLED module flush onto the PCB.
 Do not solder the screw terminal yet.
+3. Print the casing with your 3D printer.
+You can find the corresponding *stl* files in the *3dprint* folder.
-3. Insert the button extensions into the corresponding holes on the top part of the casing.
+4. Insert the button extensions into the corresponding holes on the top part of the casing.
 Insert the circuit board and secure it with 4 self-tightening M2x5mm screws.
-4. Now solder the screw terminal onto the circuit board.
+5. Now solder the screw terminal onto the circuit board.
-5. Close the casing with the back panel.
+6. Close the casing with the back panel.
-6. Flash the firmware (see above).
+7. Upload the firmware by following the instructions in the previous section (see above).

 ![USB_PD_Tester_pic3.jpg](https://raw.githubusercontent.com/wagiminator/CH32X035-USB-PD-Tester/main/documentation/USB_PD_Tester_pic3.jpg)